-Subjects concerning a person’s health should be openly discussed with a physician and with the healthcare team to organize a plan for illness prevention and health promotion.
+Subjects concerning a person’s cognitive health should be openly discussed with a physician and with the healthcare team to organize a plan for illness prevention and cognitive distortions.
 Physical examinations on a regular basis are required.
 It is also wise to follow the advice of your healthcare provider.

-Though many would not consider the thought of doing exercise for whatever reason, creating an exercise routine is highly beneficial for the brain.
+Though many would not consider the thought of doing exercise for whatever reason, creating an exercise routine is highly beneficial for the cognitive function.
 Exercise that is done regularly not only reduces the risk of having neurodegenerative diseases like Alzheimer’s disease, but it also enhances mental and physical functions.

 A person’s ability to efficiently interact with other people is essential in preserving or cultivating healthy relationships.
 Isolation can cause health issues.
 Research demonstrates the necessity of having a constant stream of social networks to reduce the possibility of developing dementia.
 Consistent development and sustainment of new relationships enhance health-promoting behaviors such as stress reduction and effective emotional expression.

 Furthermore, new friends and people can share information, experiences, emotions, wisdom, trust, and challenges that you have never encountered or known.
 Stronger connections with people offer the much-needed motivation that one needs to power through.

 Finding Purpose In Everything